 2. West Maui: Lahaina, Kaanapali, Kapalua

-West Maui is all luxury resorts (even more so than Wailea), golfing and dramatic Maui beaches.
+West Maui offers plenty of luxury resorts (even more so than Wailea), golfing, and dramatic Maui beaches.
 The downside is that it’s less central (more driving) to other areas on the island.
 Best for couples and luxury lovers.
+Budget options are still available here, however.

 3. Along the Hana Highway (Paia and Hana)